Smart and Skilled

 - The college will process your enrolment through State Training Services Online (STS) and issue you with a ‘Notification of Enrolment-student copy’ document.
 You will also be guided through the college enrolment process and will be required to bring the following documentation:

-- For proof of Australian permanent residency status, you must provide one of these as
+- For proof of Australian permanent residency status, you must provide one of these as primary identification:

 – Photo ID Card (Obtained from Roads Maritime Services)